attilasomogyi/asterisk-configuration-files/SUPPORT.md

 ## General questions

-- Avoid open issues for general support questions
+- Avoid open issues for general support questions.
 - Use [Stack Overflow][stack-overflow] to ask support-related questions.

 The project is going to systematically close all issues that are